-- (a) A power-operated bridge shall be provided with bumpers or other automatic means providing equivalent effect. - (b) Bridge bumpers shall have the following minimum characteristics: - (1) energy-absorbing (or energy-dissipating) capacity to stop the bridge when traveling with power off in either direction at a speed of at least 40% of rated load speed - (2) capability of stopping the bridge (but not the load block or lifted load) at a rate of deceleration not to exceed an average of 3 ft/sec2 (0.9 m/s2) when traveling with power off in either direction at 20% of rated load speed - (3) design and installation with a means of retaining the bumper in case of broken or loosened mounting connections. - (c) Multiple power-operated bridges operating on the same runway shall have contact bumpers that meet the requirements of para.
-17-1.9.3(b)(2). - (d) Consideration should be given to providing bumpers with greater capacity for energy absorption (or energy dissipation) than that specified in para.
-17-1.9.3(b)(1) and providing bridge end stops with corresponding increased strength when any of the following conditions are present: - (1) crane has a maximum bridge speed of 320 ft/min (100 m/min) or greater - (2) crane is a remote-operated crane - (3) crane is a pulpit-operated crane - (4) location of the runway end stops is obscured or uncertain - (5) crane is a cab-operated crane
+- (a) A power-operated bridge shall be provided with bumpers or other automatic means providing equivalent effect. - (b) Bridge bumpers shall have the following minimum characteristics: - (1) energy-absorbing (or energy-dissipating) capacity to stop the bridge when traveling with power off in either direction at a speed of at least 40% of rated load speed. - (2) capability of stopping the bridge (but not the load block or lifted load) at a rate of deceleration not to exceed an average of $3 \text{ ft/sec}^2 (0.9 \text{ m/s}^2)$ when traveling with power off in either direction at 20% of rated load speed. - (3) design and installation with a means of retaining the bumper in case of broken or loosened mounting connections.
+The retention requirement may be omitted for elastomeric bumpers if determined unnecessary by a qualified person. - (c) Multiple power-operated bridges operating on the same runway shall have contact bumpers that meet the requirements of (b)(2). - (d) Consideration should be given to providing bumpers with greater capacity for energy absorption (or energy dissipation) than that specified in (b)(1)

+and providing bridge end stops with corresponding increased strength when any of the following conditions are present:

+- (1) crane has a maximum bridge speed of 320 ft/min (100 m/min) or greater

+- (2) crane is a remote-operated crane

+- (3) crane is a pulpit-operated crane

+- (4) location of the runway end stops is obscured or uncertain

+- (5) crane is a cab-operated crane